valboldakov/design-patterns/README.md

 ## Flyweight

 Flyweight is a structural design pattern that lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.

+## Interpreter Pattern

+The interpreter pattern is a design pattern that specifies how to evaluate sentences in a language.
+The basic idea is to have a class for each symbol (terminal or nonterminal) in a specialized computer language.
+The syntax tree of a sentence in the language is an instance of the composite pattern and is used to evaluate (interpret) the sentence for a client.